eascodes/100-days-code/log.md

 **Thoughts** I now have a better understanding of how I crashed my browser a few times with infinite loops.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 45: December 13, 2021

+**Today's Progress**: Today I started the basic data structures module on the FreeCodeCamp JavaScript course.

+**Thoughts** So far this module has been a review.
+I think once I get a grasp on this content I will have a better idea of how to incorporate JS into my bakery website project.

+**Link(s) to work** https://www.freecodecamp.org/eascodes